 The government of United Kingdom has imposed these measures to reduce the spread of COVID-19:

-Last checked on 03/08/2021.
-Remember to check the latest COVID-19 travel safety regulations for your train to London from Madrid closer to your date of departure here.
+Last checked on 21/10/2021.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to London from Madrid.

-When taking a train from London, you have a couple of train stations you can depart from including London Victoria, London Euston and London Kings Cross.
-When you arrive in Madrid, your train can arrive in train stations including Madrid-Puerta de Atocha, Madrid Chamartín and Madrid Méndez Alvaro.
+When taking the train from London to Madrid, you can choose to depart from train stations like London Victoria, London Euston and London Kings Cross.
+Your route can end in train stations such as Madrid-Puerta de Atocha, Madrid Chamartín and Madrid Méndez Alvaro.

-Omio customers travelling this route book their trains from London Victoria to Madrid-Puerta de Atocha.
+Omio customers who travel this route most frequently depart from London Victoria and arrive in Madrid-Puerta de Atocha.